Churches and Children

 (Douglas Lockhart, Dark Side of God, 233.)

-It’s a free world, so churches have a right to advertise to adults, but when they impose dogma on young children they’re playing dirty.
-Youngsters are prime targets because they’re uncritical, trusting, sensitive and pliable, so it’s easy to sell them mythical nonsense.
+It is a free world, so Churches have a right to advertise to adults, but when they impose dogma on young children they are playing dirty.
+Youngsters are prime targets because they are uncritical, trusting, sensitive and pliable, so it is easy to sell them mythical nonsense.
 Churches own schools for this very purpose.
-They’re like a schoolyard bully preying on little kids for their lunch money.
+Churches behave like a schoolyard bully preying on little kids for their lunch money.

 Children’s heads are filled with prayers, hymns, and stories about heaven, hell, Jesus, sins, death and guardian angels.
-Behavior is judged in Christian terms, and they’re told Satan is a bad guy out to get them.
+Behavior is judged in Christian terms, and they are told Satan is a bad guy out to get them.
 Hell is a concept promoted without considering the consequences.
-Junior is offered Jesus as his best buddy, yet Jesus can’t stop children’s nightmares. (http://www.youtube.com/watch? v=nzGVateOWto).
-To teach it to children is just plain sick, and in my opinion amounts to child abuse.
+Junior is offered Jesus as his best buddy, yet Jesus cannot stop children’s nightmares. (http://www.youtube.com/watch? v=nzGVateOWto).
+To teach it to children is just plain sick, and in my opinion is child abuse.

-Unhealthy convictions inculcated in children can become so embedded in their subconscious minds young people can’t shake them.
+Unhealthy convictions inculcated in children can become so embedded in their subconscious minds young people cannot shake them.
 The consequences can include paranoia, poor self-esteem, anxiety, suppressed self – expression, sexual guilt, closed mindedness, and hurt due to hypocrisy and prejudices.
-These problems often don’t become apparent until later in life.
+These problems often do not become apparent until later in life.

-If we don’t teach children how to think, preachers will teach them how not to, by getting them to turn to an imaginary sky buddy for help.
+If children are not taught how to think, preachers might teach them how not to, by getting them to turn to an imaginary sky buddy for help.
 That, in my opinion, is another subtle form of child abuse.

 If parents insist their kids be coached in Christianity, why not teach it when children are experienced enough to reason for themselves?
 Geography, trigonometry, and economics are universally regarded as valuable, but nobody believes a five-year-old should be saturated with them.
-The truth about this is that most church leaders know it’s imperative to get inside little one’s minds early, because their agenda is the institution’s growth, and the child’s welfare is secondary.
-To use children like that is also child abuse; it’s immoral and inexcusable.
+The truth about this is that most church leaders know it is imperative to get inside little one’s minds early, because their agenda is the institution’s growth, and the child’s welfare is secondary.
+To use children like that is also child abuse; it is immoral and inexcusable.

-Some people may accuse me of being cynical, yet have they considered church greed and the reality of indoctrination?
-I say a culture of church loyalty has been so heavily stamped into some people’s minds they’ve lost touch with the children, and are more concerned about their church losing little clients.
-Consider what most Christian teachers would think about another denomination teaching the children.
-The dogma is almost identical, yet they’d be put out, because a “Christian education” is all about shoring up the numbers in their own church.
+Some people may label this a cynical attitude, yet have they considered church greed and the reality of indoctrination?
+I say a culture of Church loyalty has been so heavily stamped into some people’s minds they have lost touch with the children in their concern about their Church losing little clients.
+Consider what most Christian teachers would think about another denomination teaching “their” children.
+The dogma is almost identical, yet they would be put out, because a “Christian education” is all about shoring up the numbers in their own church.

 All youngsters deserve nothing but the best.
-They’ll have plenty of time in later life to discover the world is sometimes unfair and evil.
-They don’t deserve to be made victims of corporate crime, particularly by people who they have every reason to trust.
+They will have plenty of time in later life to discover the world is sometimes unfair and evil.
+They do not deserve to be victims of corporate crime.

 What helps make kids happy, well adjusted, with a healthy self – esteem, is not religion, but love, gentle discipline and stimulation.
 Consider the happily radiant children found in close-knit communities who have never heard of God or Jesus.
 Human love and interactions with people are real.
-Nonsense about an ancient God with odd ideas, whom they can’t see, hear or touch, isn’t.
+Nonsense about an ancient God with odd ideas, whom they cannot see, hear or touch, is not.